zhujun98/data-engineering/dend_capstone_project/README.md

 #### Weather data

 The weather data is from [NOAA](https://www.ncdc.noaa.gov/cdo-web/).
-I ordered daily observation data since 1.1.2018 from 26 stations around the operation area of Capital Bikeshare.
+I ordered daily observation data since 1.1.2018 from more than 100 weather stations in Washington DC.
 The data is in **CSV** format.

 #### Covid data